Geometric pressure for multimodal maps of the interval: Introduction. The main results

-\begin{rema} Notice that $C^2$ and BD imply that all repelling periodic orbits in $K$ are hyperbolic repelling, so the only periodic orbits in $K$ are indifferent one-side repelling (there is at most finite number of them) and hyperbolic repelling.
-The finiteness of the set of indifferent one-side repelling orbits in $K$ was noted already in Remark~\ref{finite indifferent} without assuming BD.
+Furthermore, since every indifferent periodic orbit in K is one-sided repelling by Remark~\ref{finite indifferent}, it follows from BD that every indifferent periodic orbit in K is also one-sided attracting.

-The finiteness of this set in $\bf{U}$ (where we treat an interval of periodic points as one point) follows from the standard fact that by BD for every attracting or indifferent $O(p)$,\, the immediate basin $B_0(O(p))$ must contain a critical point or a point belonging to $\partial\bf{U}$ and that there is only a finite number of such points (in fact critical points cannot be in $B_0(O(p))$ since we have assumed $\Crit(f)\subset K$).
-See Appendix, Proposition~\ref{finiteness} for more details.
+The finiteness of the set of indifferent periodic orbits in $K$ was in fact noted already in Remark~\ref{finite indifferent} without assuming BD.

-In particular, by shrinking $\bf{U}$, one can assume that there are no attracting or indifferent periodic orbits in ${\bf{U}} \setminus K$. \end{rema}
+The finiteness of the set of non-repelling periodic orbits in $\bf{U}$ (where we treat an interval of periodic points as one point) follows from the standard fact that by BD for every (one-sided) attracting $O(p)$,\, the immediate basin $B_0(O(p))$ must contain a critical point or the boundary of the basin must contain a point belonging to $\partial\bf{U}$ and that there is only a finite number of such points (in fact critical points cannot be in $B_0(O(p))$ since we have assumed $\Crit(f)\subset K$).
+This implies also that the only indifferent periodic points that are points of accumulation of periodic points of the same or doubled period are those belonging to intervals of periodic points.
+See Proposition~\ref{finiteness} in Appendix A for more details.
+In particular, by shrinking $\bf{U}$, one can assume that every periodic orbit in ${\bf{U}} \setminus K$ is hyperbolic repelling. \end{rema}

 \